 05 of 19

 This is one of the newer and most glamorous resort spas in Scottsdale, a dreamy Moroccan-themed complex with Hammam-style facilities.
 In between treatments, enjoy the rooftop pool terrace with views of Camelback Mountain, or the quiet whisper lounges, serene areas with comfy daybeds and flickering candles.
 For a real splurge, try one of the suites, which offer private terraces and outdoor showers.

 06 of 19

 The Scottsdale Hyatt Regency’s spa seamlessly blends indoor and outdoor relaxation spaces.
 Glass walls slide away in the separate men’s and women’s lounges, opening onto intimate patios with outdoor showers and hot-and-cold plunge pools.
 Book a massage in a garden treatment room, then spend the day by the French-Celtic mineral pool and lotus pond.

 07 of 19

 If it's romance you're after, there's no place better than Royal Palms in Phoenix, Arizona.
-With paths that wind past past a grove of orange trees and Mexican-style fountains, this Spanish Colonial-style resort is the most romantic and intimate of Arizona's famous spas.
-Alvadora Spa at Royal Palms Resort is small with just 8 treatment rooms, but unusually tranquil.
+With paths that wind past a grove of orange trees and Mexican-style fountains, this Spanish Colonial-style resort is the most romantic and intimate of Arizona's famous spas.
+Alvadora Spa at Royal Palms Resort is small, with just 8 treatment rooms, and unusually tranquil.
 Many spill into serene, private indoor-outdoor courtyards.
 It specializes in treatments for couples, with side by side Vichy showers and private patios where you can relax next to a fire.
-Type: resort spa.

 08 of 19